About the image:

 It is a doorway.
 A portal.

-And with that stirs a tempest of plots and subplots and story arcs and character arcs and …
+And with that arises a tempest of possible plots and subplots, story arcs and character arcs, scenes and themes.